Dnapert/streamer/README.md

 To exit the server, in the terminal running the server, press 'ctrl+c' There are signal handlers that will close the server gracefully

+# OWL-ViT

+There are a few implementations of the [Owl Vit ](https://huggingface.co/google/owlvit-base-patch32) in the owl_clip folder.
+Including one with a basic SORT tracker.